Checkroth/donut-box/README.md

 # donut-box

 A Godot extension of the blender guru donut tutorial.
+[If it helped you, consider donating on ko-fi!](https://ko-fi.com/checkroth)

 > "I want to use Blender to make assets for a game in Godot.
 I've followed the [Donut Tutorial](https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z), now what?"

 If you had this thought, you might find this project useful.

 Disclaimer that at the time of writing this, I am a novice at both Blender and Godot.
 If you see a problem or have a suggestion for a better approach, feel free to open an issue.

+You can see the final product running with my own version of the blender donut here: https://checkroth.itch.io/donut-box

 # The Tutorial